 The Rugby World Cup is the biggest rugby Union tournament for the International teams.
 Whilst the 6 Nations and Tri Nations are hugely popular and important in their own right this tournament which takes place every 4 years is the biggest.

-The 2015 tournament takes place in England and Wales with games split between the 2 countries.
-The opening ceremony and the final will both take place at Twickenham in London as well as the semi-finals.
+The 2019 tournament takes place in Japan with games split between different cities.
+The opening ceremony and the final will both take place at Tokyo as well as the semi-finals.

 Tickets for this year;s tournament sold faster than anticipated by the organisers and let many fans who applied via the ballot disappointed.
-The biggest demanded tickets were the home Nations of England, Ireland, Wales and Scotland but also the Australia and New Zealand games proved popular.
+The biggest demanded tickets were the home Japan and other major rugby nations.

 The tournament is held over 6 weeks with games being played at weekends at various venues and cities.